Skip to main content

 The Office of Care Coordination serves as the Collaborative Applicant for the Orange County CoC

 The CoC Board is the governing body for the CoC whose purpose and scope are to implement and oversee the CoC Program’s operations, including funding allocation, program development and policy implementation.
 The CoC Board must be representative of relevant organizations and individuals within the CoC’s geographic area, including people with lived experience of homelessness.
 The Orange County CoC also has several committees aimed at coordinating and collaborating on specific functions and programs associated with the CoC Program.
 The committees contribute to the ongoing planning, coordination, and collaboration of homeless services and programs to address the needs of individuals and families experiencing homelessness and preventing homelessness.
-Agendas and other materials for the CoC Board and Committees can be found HERE
+Agendas and other materials for the CoC Board and Committees can be found HERE.

 The Orange County CoC Board is to be comprised of a range of 17 – 21 individuals representing various identities, experiences, and backgrounds.
 A current roster of the Orange County CoC Board can be viewed HERE.